PayFabric/APIs/PayFabric/Sections/Transactions.md

 #### Capture (Ship)

-* `GET /reference/151013003792?trxtype=SHIP` will attempt to execute and finalize (capture) a pre-authorized transaction, also known as BOOK transactions.
+* `GET /reference/151013003792?trxtype=SHIP` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.
-* `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount.
+* `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount. if `Amount` is provoided in request body, it could be able to capture an authorization transaction multiple times, which depends on what gateway been used.

 ###### Request
 <pre>